-How do you play a vinyl record using a turntable?
+How do you play a vinyl record using a record player?

 Congratulations, you've finally decided to buy a record player and a few vinyl albums but now the embarrassing question lingers: "How do I actually play my record?"
 Don't be intimidated, playing a record is a bit more difficult than asking Siri to play the latest album from your favorite artist.
 The good news is, it's only slightly more difficult.